• Skip to main content

 What is the weight limit for carry-on luggage?

-Most domestic airlines don’t have weight limits for carry-on bags.
-If you can safely lift the bag into the overhead bin, then you’re in good shape.
 However, some low-cost carriers and international airlines have weight limits for carry-on bags ranging from 15 to 35 pounds.
-Check the rules of your airline before you fly to be sure.
+Check your airline’s rules before you fly to be sure.

 What is a personal item?